ravinsharma7/podman-cue/README.md

 # Goal and Non-goals

-This project does not intent to be a replacement of 'docker-compose` or `podman-compose`, but only integrate with the process.
+This project does not intent to be a replacement of `docker-compose` or `podman-compose`, but only integrates with the process.
-Integration is always a goal.
+Integration with existing tooling is always a goal of the project.
 It will be much closer as portainer alternative but with much better flexibility and more extensibility.
 Also it should be usable without knowing a whole of concept to use it, everything you know about podman container should be enough to get started.

 # How to use